 If you have not been exercising regularly, it is advisable that you engage in activities to work your upper body, shoulders and arms and prepare them for paddling.
 You may require up to 2 weeks of exercises to get your body into shape for your paddling adventure.
 An appropriate preparatory workout regime should include moderate aerobic exercises, such as walking or cycling, yoga and pilates classes to strengthen your core and boost control and stability, and exercises for core rotation and stretching of hamstrings to get you ready for an all-over-body paddling venture.
 Choose exercises that help you achieve a reasonable degree of fitness, endurance, flexibility and balance necessary for total control of your kayak when you paddle in any conditions.

 Kayaking is a wonderful way to escape the stresses and hustles of daily life, spend time together with your family, bond with workmates and improve your overall physical fitness.
 And you get to experience the wonders of the outdoors up close.
 You do not need to buy a kayak for your adventure.
 You can engage in this sport using a rented kayak and equipment.
-At Captain Mike’s Kayak Rentals, we offer a wide range of stable, comfortable, maneuverable and inexpensive kayaks that will suit your paddling needs.
+At Captain Mike’s Kayak Academy, we offer a wide range of stable, comfortable, maneuverable and inexpensive kayaks that will suit your paddling needs.
 Just come over and make your choice.
-For more information on kayaking and kayak deals, visit the “Captain Mike’ Kayak Rentals” site.
+For more information on kayaking and kayak deals, visit the “Captain Mike’ Kayak Academy” site.

 - Tony Kramer.
 (2005).
 Get In Shape for Kayaking.
 Retrieved from https://paddling.com/learn/get-in-shape-for-kayaking/